Mumuqiao/MixCycle/README.md

 python main.py  --cfg cfgs/CYCBAT_Car.yaml  --checkpoint /path/to/checkpoint/xxx.ckpt --test
 ```

 The reported results of MixCycle checkpoints are produced on 3090 GPUs.
-Due to the precision issues, there could be minor differences if you test them with other GPUs.
+Due to the precision issues, there could be minor differences when using different machines.

 ## Datasets